 They also include a detailed overview of our governance and risk management processes, a dedicated responsible investment report, and a list of the external managers and custodians we used during the year.
 Annual Reports cover the year ended 30 June and are usually published the following October.

 As part of our commitment to best practice disclosure we index our reports against the Global Reporting Initiative criteria.

 Stakeholder feedback on our reports is welcome and can be sent to [email protected].

-On behalf of the Guardians of New Zealand Superannuation, I am pleased to present our Annual Report for the 2019/20 financial year.
+I am pleased to present the Guardians’ Annual Report for the 2020/21 financial year.